They are Lithuania

 Today, photographers in Lithuania have their own chronicle and awards presented to the best photographers each year.

 If Lithuanians were asked to choose their most popular sport, it would undoubtedly be basketball.
 We all feel we are basketball referees and coaches when we watch it live or on television.
+But that doesn't mean we forget the world famous Lithuanian athletes.
 We also play ice hockey and run marathons, while one of the world’s strongest and most resilient people lives in our country.
 Lithuanians climb mountains, compete in the Dakar Rally and search for untrodden paths in the Antarctic, and the country produces “goldfish” who win medals at the Olympics and in various swimming pools worldwide.